andersonberg/blog/content/learning-how-to-learn.md

 In spaced learning, your brain will be able to **RETAIN THE INFORMATION** in your long-term memory.

 Also, you can use Diffuse mode.
 Diffuse mode happens when your brain is in a more **RELAX STATE**.
-So you let your thoughts be a little vague, it creates new connections between the neurons and you learn or understand something new.
+Your thoughts are a little vague.
+The brain will create new connections between the neurons and you learn or understand something new.

 It's really useful when you are **LEARNING SOMETHING NEW**, specially if it's a little **HARD**.

-For example, they say that this guy, Salvador Dalí, had an interesting technique to help creating his paintings.
-He relaxed in a chair and let his mind go free, vaguely thinking about what he was previously focusing on.
+For example, they say that this guy, **Salvador Dalí**, had an interesting technique to help creating his paintings.
+He relaxed in a chair and let his **MIND GO FREE**, vaguely thinking about what he was previously focusing on.
 He has keys in his hands, dangling a little.
 When he was almost falling asleep, the noise of the keys on the floor would wake him up and back to the focus mode.

+You can find a way that suits you to access your diffuse mode.
 For me, (when I'm stucked in something I need to learn, or even in a **CODE PROBLEM** I have to solve) I go for a **WALK** or **TAKE A SHOWER** and the time I'm back, I can figure out the problem.

 ## General tips